 Other considerable performances include her appearance with Indianapolis Opera as Papagena in The Magic Flute, Musetta in La bohème at DuPage Opera, Mabel in The Pirates of Penzance at Louisiana Lyric Opera, and at Indiana University Opera Theater as Zdenka in Strauss’s Arabella and as Peep-Bo in The Mikado.

 Dr. Copeland is currently on the faculty of East Carolina University School of Music where she teaches voice and diction courses.
-She continues to study with her mentor from Indiana University, Distinguished Professor of Music Timothy Noble and coaches with Carol Vaness.
+She also is the Operations Manager for Oberlin in Italy, Oberlin Conservatory of Music’s prestigious summer program in Arezzo, Italy.
+While at Indiana University, she studied with Distinguished Professor of Music Timothy Noble.
+She continues to work with Daune Mahy and coaches with Carol Vaness.
 She has also studied various roles under the guidance of Martina Arroyo and Patricia Wise.